BECOME A PRECEPTOR

 Area L AHEC is pleased to provide housing for students during community-based training experiences within Edgecombe, Halifax, Nash, Northampton, and Wilson counties.
-Eight apartments are maintained in Rocky Mount and Wilson.
+Seven apartments are maintained in Rocky Mount and Wilson.

 Each apartment is completely furnished, including cookware, microwave oven, coffee maker, toaster, and washer/dryer.
 Wireless Internet access is also provided.
 Students are responsible for bringing sheets (twin bed), towels, blankets, toiletries, and other expendable items.
 Students are also expected to help keep the apartments clean and in good condition.
 Each apartment can accommodate up to four students (two twin beds per room).
 Student spouses or family members cannot be accommodated.
 Pets are PROHIBITED.

 When AHEC housing is available, students are requested to use this lodging.
 Students who choose not to utilize available AHEC housing are responsible for securing and paying for their own lodging.